Æ Antoninianus as Augusta

 Septimia Zenobia was the second wife of Odenathus, king of Palmyra.
 Zenobia had taken over the government of Palmyra following the assassination of her husband in 267 AD.
-She successfully defeated the attempts of the Emperor Gallienus to retake the lost Eastern provinces of the Roman Empire.
-During the reign of Claudius II Gothicus, Zenobia even managed to extend her eastern empire to include Egypt and part of Asia Minor.
+She successfully defeated the attempts of Emperor Gallienus (253-268AD) to retake the lost Eastern provinces of the Roman Empire.
+During the reign of Claudius II Gothicus (268-270AD), Zenobia even managed to extend her eastern empire to include Egypt and part of Asia Minor.
 She thus began to issue coinage from the famous city of Alexandria in Egypt.

 In 271 AD, Zenobia took a bold step.
 She raised her son to the rank of Augustus which was an open challenge to the then Emperor Aurelian leaving the emperor little choice.
-On her own coiange she too took the title of Augusta.
+On her own coinage she too took the title of Augusta.
 Aurelian marched against Zenobia and her son.

 In the battle that followed, Zenobia was soundly defeated by Aurelian’s army.
 Seeking a glorious triumph, Zenobia was captured and taken to Rome for display to the Roman people.
 Aurelian later gave Zenobia a villa near Tibur, where she spent the rest of life away from political intrigue.